6du-host/umbrella/documentation.md

 ### Parameters

 `filter`: it can be:
-  - CSS selector that each of the nodes must match to stay
+  - CSS selector that each of the _ must match to stay
   - Instance of Umbrella with the elements to keep (the intersection will be kept)
   - Function that returns a boolean with true to keep the element.
 It accepts two parameters, `node` and `index`, and the context of `this` is the instance of Umbrella so methods like `this.slice()` are available

 ### Returns

-An instance of Umbrella with the nodes that passed the filter.
+An instance of Umbrella with the _ that passed the filter.

 ### Examples